Bill Katsoulis

 Live

 A service-oriented event analytics platform.
 Any application sends events via a single POST endpoint, the service stores them in PostgreSQL with a generic JSONB schema, and a server-side dashboard aggregates everything with dynamic filtering.
-PhotoLabs and ShortStop both send real events to it.
+Connected applications send real events to it for cross-app visibility.

 Node.jsExpressPostgreSQLEJSJSONBRailway